Be patient toward all that is unsolved in your heart and try to love the questions themselves.

 When life gets busy, it’s easy to get pulled in a thousand directions.
 But focus fuels real progress.
 Simplifying to the essentials can help you move forward with greater clarity, energy, and purpose.

-Go deeper: Challenge them to ruthlessly edit their commitments and align daily actions with the bigger vision.
+• Go deeper: Ruthlessly edit your commitments and align your daily actions with the bigger vision.

 10. Looking back one year from now, what progress or growth would make you feel fulfilled?